The Linking Schools Programme is a national initiative developed by The Linking Network.

 - Reduce prejudice while increasing trust and understanding between students.

-Since 2017 a number of schools in the borough have taken part in the programme.
+Several schools in the borough have taken part in the programme since 2017.
 We'd like to encourage even more schools to join.

 Request to join the Linking School Programme

 Any primary or secondary school in the borough can request to join the Linking School Programme, including community schools, academy schools and minority faith schools.